izzdwizz/Ordinatrum/README.md

 This Cryptocurrency Tracker project is licensed under the [MIT License](https://opensource.org/licenses/MIT), granting users the freedom to use, modify, and distribute the software for any purpose, subject to the conditions specified in the license agreement.

 ## Feedback
 I value your feedback!
-If you encounter any issues, have suggestions for improvements, or would like to share your experience using the Cryptocurrency Tracker, please don't hesitate to reach out to us through the provided contact information or by submitting an issue on the project's GitHub repository.
+If you encounter any issues, have suggestions for improvements, or would like to share your experience using the Cryptocurrency Tracker, please don't hesitate to reach out to me through the provided contact information or by submitting an issue on the project's GitHub repository.
 Your input helps us enhance the application and provide a better user experience for everyone.